Aldicarb: History

 Aldicarb is manufactured by Bayer CropScience, but was formerly owned and produced by Union Carbide.
 Union Carbide's agricultural chemicals division was sold to Rhône-Poulenc.
 Later, Aventis Cropscience was formed from Hoechst AG and Rhone-Poulenc Agrochemical, which lasted until Bayer acquired it in 2002.

 In August 1979, groundwater wells in Suffolk County, NY were contaminated with aldicarb residue due to irrigated potato fields nearby.
 Of the approximately 8,400 wells tested, 13.5% contained more than 7 ug/L of aldicarb, which exceeds standard guidelines.

 In July 1985, aldicarb present in watermelons grown in California caused an outbreak of pesticide food poisoning which affected over 2,000 people, and led to a temporary ban on watermelon sales.

 In November 2009, corn treated with Temik was placed in and around peanut fields in Eastland County, Texas, near the town of Cisco.
 The corn was eaten by feral hogs, deer, and other animals, prompting the Texas Parks and Wildlife Department to issue a hunting ban.

 Toxicity in mammals

 Aldicarb is a fast-acting cholinesterase inhibitor, causing rapid accumulation of acetylcholine at the synaptic cleft.
 The aldicarb structure is similar to that of acetylcholine, therefore improving its binding to acetylcholinesterase in the body.

 It is widely used to study cholinergic neurotransmission in simple systems such as the nematode C. elegans.

 Exposure to high amounts of aldicarb can cause weakness, blurred vision, headache, nausea, tearing, sweating, and tremors in humans.
 High doses can be fatal to humans because it can paralyze the respiratory system.

 In South Africa (where Aldicarb is popularly known as Two Step) it is widely used by burglars to poison dogs.

+Toxicity in birds

+for a mallard duck is 1.0 mg/kg body weight (acute).
+According to the Rotterdam Convention's risk assessment, "Ingestion of aldicarb granules poses a great threat to avian species; aldicarb is very toxic to birds and poses a danger to endangered species".